mugoweb/data_import/README.md

 created node that was created by a previous line in your CSV file.
 So order matters here.
 Your CVS file should create potential parent nodes first.
-In case the ImportOperator recognizes the remote id - it will only update the node content - it is not calling the "getParentNodeId" at all and therefor is not able to move existing nodes.
-You would need to use a different ImportOperator in order to support that szenario.
+In case the ImportOperator recognizes the remote id - it will only update the node content - it is not calling the "getParentNodeId" at all and therefore is not able to move existing nodes.
+You would need to use a different ImportOperator in order to support that scenario.

 In order to import the content in eZ Publish attributes the ImportOperator is using the API method "fromString".
-That method is implemented for all standard eZ Publish Datatype attributes.
+That method is implemented for all standard eZ Publish datatypes.
 For custom datatype you need to check if it has an implementation for the "fromString" method before using the data import extension with the custom datatype.